 We’re going to break down everything about our taste test, as well as answer all your burning questions about Jot.
-And, great news, if you’re interested to try it, we have a discount code for you below that will get you 20% your purchase of Jot through our links.
+And, great news, if you’re interested to try it, we have a special discount bundle for you below that will get you 25%, plus a free Fellow coffee tumbler AND the Jot tablespoon!
 These are also affiliate links, which means if you make a purchase through us and use the coupon code, we’ll receive a small commission at no cost to you.

 How Is Jot Made?

 Jot is actually brewed at 20 times the concentration using a process that Jot calls “progressive enrichment.
 So, that means Jot is not technically concentrated, since water has not been removed from Jot.
 This means Jot keeps all the flavor, while still offering an incredibly pure, super-strength coffee.

 If our research on cat poop coffee has taught us anything, it’s that you want to know where your beans are coming (read: definitely not from the intestines of a civet).